-(765) Bear well in mind the days that come from Zeus and point them out according to their portion to the slaves.
+and point them out according to their portion to the slaves.
 The thirtieth of the month is the best for watching over the works and distributing the rations: people celebrate it because they distinguish the truth.
-These are the days that come from counsellor Zeus: to begin with, the first, the fourth, and the seventh, a holy day (for on this last, Leto gave birth to Apollo with his golden sword), and the eighth and the ninth.
+These are the days that come from counselor Zeus: to begin with, the first, the fourth, and the seventh, a holy day (for on this last, Leto gave birth to Apollo with his golden sword), and the eighth and the ninth.
 Two days of the waxing month are outstanding for toiling at a mortal's works, the eleventh and the twelfth.
-Both of them are fine, for shearing sheep and for gathering together the gladdening corn, but the twelfth is much better than the eleventh.
-It is on that day that the high-flying spider spins its webs in the fullness of the day
+Both of them are fine, for shearing sheep and for gathering together the gladdening wheat but the twelfth is much better than the eleventh.
+It is on that day that the high-flying spider spins its webs in the fullness of the day and the canny one47 gathers together its heap.
+On that day a woman should raise her loom and set up her work.

-46 E.g., tombs.
+46 For example, tombs.